artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 archival description, usually a Fonds or Collection level description.

-The ``--application``, ``--env``, and ``connection`` options **should not be used** - AtoM requires the uses of the pre-set defaults for Symfony to be able to execute the task.
+The ``--application``, ``--env``, and ``connection`` options **should not be used** - AtoM requires the use of the pre-set defaults for Symfony to be able to execute the task.

 The ``--format`` option determines the file format of the generated finding aid.